Deepen mathematics content knowledge. Hone implementation of instructional routines. Build professional capacity.

 - Aligning Curriculum with Content Standards

-- Unpacking the Standards for Mathematical Practice
+- Deepening Understanding of the Standards for Mathematical Practice

-- Incorporating Formative Assessment Strategies in Daily Practice
+- Incorporating Formative Assessment Strategies

 - Integrating Accommodations and Modifications to Reach All Learners

 It’s nice to hear the “in theory” advice, but we all know that classrooms are complex spaces where one small shift can have a large effect on whether students leave class with confidence and understanding.
 To help, we come into your classroom to offer high-quality content coaching with the goal of improving the teaching and learning of mathematics.

 In this model, we start by pre-conferencing through planning a lesson with a teacher or group of teachers, followed by co-teaching that very lesson.
 We then do a post-conference to debrief and cultivate ideas for how we can collectively improve our work.